Defectuous/AbyssalMonkey/README.md

 Make sure you have a bookmark for both your home station & your abyssal safe

+as for using missles, make sure your first 4 slots are the launchers then combine the launchers all into the first one. it can cause issues if you combine them on another slot.
+I will get around to fixing this in time

 enter consol and type " Run AbyssalMonkey "